 - This measurement will give you shikanji masala enough to make 15-20 glasses of shikanji.
 Use as much as required and store the rest in an airtight container and use later.

 - Take 2 tall glasses and add 1 tablespoon lime juice to each glass.
-Now add 2 tablespoon sugar to each glass and stir using a spoon until sugar is dissolved.
+Now add 2 tablespoon sugar to each glass and stir using a spoon until the sugar is dissolved.
 You can add more sugar if you like your drink sweeter.

 - Add ½ teaspoon shikanji masala and 2-3 mint leaves to each glass.